Glasgow Film Festival 2018...

 What an odd little film to choose to close a film festival...until you see it!

 Not a dry eye in the house.
-Happy tears.
+The happiest of tears.
 What a way to end a festival!
 Well done Glasgow.